 I said: "What kind of doctor am I?
-One who puts into you the wish to grow fat and
+One who puts into you the wish to grow fat and sleepy and fill yourself up with mother and food, or one who will help you become independent?"

-She sent her high arcing peal of laughter up again and then said simply,
+She sent her high arcing peal of laughter up again and then said simply, "Yes."

-"Yes."

 The second session was held two days later.
 The patient said that she had gone to the state hospital, but without an admission slip, and was therefore not admitted.
 She had then returned to her second psychiatrist, who filled out the paper; but now, handing me the paper, she came to ask me what I thought.
+I said: "What kind of doctor I am?"